nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [==dev.to: The Kubernetes API architecture | Daniele Polencic== 🌟](https://dev.to/danielepolencic/the-kubernetes-api-architecture-1pi9)
 - [medium.com/cp-massive-programming: Kubernetes API Server Discovery](https://medium.com/cp-massive-programming/kubernetes-api-server-discovery-ac3b358e878e) A little excursion into the Kubernetes API server
 - [==itnext.io: Working with the kubernetes API | Daniele Polencic== 🌟](https://itnext.io/working-with-the-kubernetes-api-587bc5941992) Working with Kubernetes API.
 Learn how to navigate and issue requests to the Kubernetes API with curl or your favourite programming language.
 Kubernetes exposes a robust API that lets you control every aspect of the cluster.
 Most of the time, it's hidden behind kubectl.
 But, you can also use the K8s API directly.
 Find out how in this post.
+- [medium.com/linux-shots: Find Deprecated API Resources used in a Kubernetes Cluster](https://medium.com/linux-shots/find-deprecated-api-resources-used-in-a-kubernetes-cluster-44756c1126c8) In this article, you will discuss the challenges of how to upgrade clusters with breaking changes and use kube-no-trouble to test the upgrade path.
+- [blog.jimmyray.io: Discover K8s Through Its APIs](https://blog.jimmyray.io/discover-k8s-through-its-apis-e2f90937a19f) In this article, you will learn how to use the Kubernetes APIs through the Swagger UI.
+You will learn how to retrieve the full config for the kubelet, as well as how to use gron for easier JSON processing.

 #### Multi-Cluster Services API